juliafmarques23/geo5017-group-05/README.md

-# geo5017-group-05
-GEO5017 - Machine Learning (2026) group assignments.
+# GEO5017 - Machine Learning (2026) Assignment 1

-**_Students:_**
+**Group 05:**
 Chaeyeon Moon (6477453)
-Evangelia Palli (0000000)
-Julia Fossa Marques (655097)

-# geo5017-group-05
-GEO5017 - Machine Learning (2026) group assignments.

-**_Students:_**
-Chaeyeon Moon (6477453)
-Evangelia Palli (0000000)
+Evangelia Palli (643593)
 Julia Fossa Marques (6550975)

-Provide a ‘ReadMe.txt’ file to briefly explain how to run the code and reproduce the results, e.g.,

-dependence on external libraries/packages (includingthe commands for installing them), the path to data, where to find the results in case you save results or figures into files ###Descrition This code was re
+### Project: Linear Regression / Drone Trajectory Analysis

+#### Description:

+This project implements polynomial regression using gradient descent to model the motion of a drone in 3D space.
+Two motion models are considered:

+Constant velocity
+Constant acceleration

+The program fits the models to observed positions and predicts the drone's next position (t=7) based on the constant acceleration model.
+It also plots the 3D trajectory using Plotly.

-The main function was specifically designed to answer the questions of this assignment, using the data provided for it; if the function is called as main, it is not necessary to provide any arguments to reproduce the results shown in the report.
+The main function was specifically designed to answer the questions of this assignment, using the data provided for it; it is not necessary to provide any aditional arguments to reproduce the results shown in the report.

-The file also contains the definition for functions constant_velocity, constant_acceleration and plot_trajectoy can be called indepentently from the terminal, or as part of other scripts, with different arguments.

 Setup

 The program works with minimal setup; the only modules required, besides Python's standard library, are numpy and plotly.

 Install numpy (directly from the command prompt)